 3. Ambiguity – Ambiguity signals a simple lack of clarity in communication and overall direction.
 Employee’s need specificity when it comes to the direction they are receiving.
 Without it, mistrust and skepticism can become apparent within the workforce.
 The more clear one is regarding vision and direction, the faster and more easily you’ll be able to engage everyone around you.

 4. One-Way Communication – Back in the day, businesses were structured in a more hierarchical sense.
 Today every employee can have a say in something if they feel it isn’t being done right or could be improved upon.
 If a leader today has the whole “my way or the highway” attitude, then they are missing out on a lot of potentially valuable input from their employee’s.
 This whole oneway street of communication is retro and no longer relevant in today’s modern business world.
+Correct this one when an employee doesn’t respect you.

 5. Personal Agenda’s/Ego-Driven Leadership – Going right along with #4, bringing your ego into the equation won’t contribute to anything productive in business today.
 Business leaders today are better leaving their egos at the door in the morning.
 To be a leader you do need thick skin, strength to power through setbacks, and strong self-confidence.
 More often then not, these traits coexist in those with big ego’s.
 Finding the right balance within a leadership role is the challenge.

 6. Anger – A raging lunatic boss who can’t control his or her frustrations and takes it out on their workers usually results in one devastating outcome, everyone quitting.
 Enough said here.
 Maybe watch the movie Anger Management for some light-hearted insight into the importance of controlling one’s temper.
+Start working on this one now because it cold take some time to change this.

 7. Refusing to Delegate/Empower – Leadership today in business is more of a team effort.
 Putting a lot of trust and faith into a worker can be a hard choice, but can pay off in the end.
 Employees have something to prove, and not just the leader, so let them take on some of the daily burdens, it may ultimately benefit everyone on the same team and project in the end.